 How to write Hebrew with English letters

-• Consonants corresponding to English ones are written exactly like they sound.
+Consonants corresponding to English ones are written exactly like they sound.

-sh Shin a in father or traffic
+sh Shin sh in shop or shine

 tz Tzadi tz in chutzpah, or zz in pizza or mozzarella

-Khaf ch in chutzpah, like ch in German
+ch or kh Khaf ch in chutzpah, like ch in German

 ch or kh Khet guttural ch-sound; but you may pronounce it same way as Khaf

 ' Alef as a "stop" between the syllables in Uh-oh!
+Almost not pronounced, "leave it blank".

+` Ain [aa-yin] A guttural sound, specific to Semitic languages.
 Not always pronounced even by Israelis.
-You may either pronounce it
+You may either pronounce it same way as Alef, or also "leave it blank".

-Special cases:
+Special Cases:

 • g always means g in get